11ume/kable-internals/README.md

 <br>
 <br>

-**Kable-internals** — Is a little module to interact with kable core functionalities **This project is under developement 🔥**
+**Kable-internals** — Is a little module to interact and test, the kable core functionalities **This project is under developement 🔥**